apache/nuttx/configs/sama5d2-xult/README.txt

     8. This configuration has support for NSH built-in applications enabled.
        No built-in applications are enabled, however.

-    9. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.
+    9. This configuration has support for the FAT and PROCFS file systems built in.

        The FAT file system includes long file name support.
 Please be aware